Rebeccals1/BTTAmex-RecommenderWebApp/README.md

 ## Features
 * A recommendation system that uses a two-tower model with attention mechanisms.
 * Generates six random users from the User csv file.
-Once created and locally stored, it will then load each user from the that json file.
+Once created and locally stored, it will then load each user from that newly created json file.

 ## Tech Stack
 * Python